arangodb/kube-arangodb/docs/Manual/GettingStarted/kube-arangodb/README.md

-`kube-arangodb` is a set of two operators that you deploy in your Kubernetes cluster to (1) manage deployments of the ArangoDB database and (2) provide `PersistenVolume's` on local storage of your nodes for optimal storage performace.
+`kube-arangodb` is a set of two operators that you deploy in your Kubernetes cluster to (1) manage deployments of the ArangoDB database and (2) provide `PersistenVolumes` on local storage of your nodes for optimal storage performace.

-Note that the operator that provides `PersistentVolume's` is not needed to run ArangoDB deployments.
-You can also use `PersistentVolume's` provided by other controllers.
+Note that the operator that provides `PersistentVolumes` is not needed to run ArangoDB deployments.
+You can also use `PersistentVolumes` provided by other controllers.

 In this guide we'll focus on the `ArangoDeployment` operator.